-ART-261 Ceramics I
+ART-261 Ceramics I 3 Credits

 This course introduces the student to wheel-thrown and handbuilt clay forming techniques, ceramic design concepts, and glaze experimentation.
 Emphasis is on the development of fundamental skills and understanding the creative potential of clay.
 This course helps develop sensitivity of design and aesthetics for the clay objects used daily.
 The course enhances an appreciation for the creative process and establishes the student as a designer/craftsperson.
+This may be repeated for a total of 6 credits.

-ART-262 Ceramics II
+ART-262 Ceramics II 3 Credits